peterbozso/ror2arena/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**

-Use the `F2` key during gameplay to dump the internal state of the mod into the console.
+As the host of a multiplayer run, use the `F2` key to dump the internal state of the mod into the console.

 After doing so, open the Thunderstore Mod Manager -> Settings -> Debugging -> Copy log file contents to clipboard.
 Then paste your clipboard's content here.